Ecclesiastical Exemption from Listed Building Consent

 Once all the information has been presented the Chancellor will decide whether or not to award a faculty.
 If a faculty is granted the petitioner must carry out the authorised works according to any conditions in the faculty and notify the registrar once the works have been completed.

 There are special procedures for applications that are urgent for health and safety reasons, which can facilitate an early start of the works.
-However, it is important that the archdeacon or registrar should be contacted as soon as possible.
+However, it is important that the archdeacon or registrar should be contacted as soon as possible Even in urgent cases, undertaking some consultation with Historic England and others is likely to be beneficial.

 (5) AG ex Bedfordshire CC v Howard Listed Reformed Church Trustees 1976 AC363